 Take the unobtrusive wooden door of Riad Farnatchi, for example.
 After negotiating the rabbit warren of noisy, dusty alleys that lead you there, there is nothing to suggest that anything of note lies behind it, a small workshop perhaps, where men hammer decorative metal plates for sale in the souks, or maybe a bakery, now shut for the day, after the morning rush of local women carrying dough laden trays to be fired in the wood-fuelled ovens.
 The last thing you’d expect to find is a roomy, chic retreat with film star looks and a five star welcome.

 Such is the wonder of the riad’s dimensions that Mrs Smith and I have to stifle a gasp on entering.
 This place is big.
 Impossibly so.
 It’s like some weird wormhole has opened in the space-time continuum to allow such an enormous area to exist behind one small wooden door.
-Originally created from three smaller riads as a holiday home for a well-heeled Brit, its incarnation as a high-end hotel has seen a flurry of bookings from the off.
+Originally created from five smaller riads as a holiday home for a well-heeled Brit, its incarnation as a high-end hotel has seen a flurry of bookings from the off.

 One step inside the first of the two courtyards and it’s clear why so many people have fallen for Farnatchi’s considerable charms.
 Comfy cushioned seating areas surround an intricately tiled pool’ its quiet bubbling and cool embrace a welcome respite after the heat and noise of the outside streets.
 The second courtyard is equally tranquil, lit by Moroccan lanterns and decked out with quirky designer touches, such as an imposing dining table and chairs carved from solid rock.
 The white walls that surround this space are offset with wooden arches that are a masterpiece in painstaking whittling.

-Morocco’s Islamic culture, explains general manager Lynn, forbids the representation of living beings.
+Morocco’s Islamic culture, explains the general manager, forbids the representation of living beings.
 This ultimately stems from the belief that the creation of living forms is unique to God.
 Islamic art and design instead focuses on lavishly decorative stone and wood carvings and tile patterns.
 This heavily geometric style informs much of the woodwork around Farnatchi with local artisans drafted in to replace, where necessary, original decoration with scrupulously harmonious reproductions.
 It’s testament to their skill that you literally cannot see the joins.